23 July 2021 - 2 September 2021

 No. Works just need to fit through a standard single door and be able to be lifted by two people.
 We expect artists to appreciate it is a group exhibition so there might be some raised eyebrows if an artist were to propose a work requiring 50sqm.

 My work needs to be pinned to a wall.
 Is that possible?

 We have to use 3M/ magnets rather than pins as we’re a heritage listed building and unfortunately we can’t pin directly in to the walls.

 What media is allowed?

-We’re inviting a range of media including but not limited to: painting, sculpture, video, ceramic, installation, drawing, printmaking, photography, craft, etc…
+We’re inviting a range of media including but not limited to: painting, sculpture, video, ceramic, installation, drawing, printmaking, photography, performance, craft, etc…

 Who can enter the Darebin Art Prize?